View Gay Vanlandingham's Obituary on heralddemocrat.com and share memories

 |

-Gay Arleen Vanlandingham, 67, of Pottsboro, died Monday, November 4, 2019 at her residence in Pottsboro.
+Gay Arleen Vanlandingham, slipped peacefully into the arms of Jesus Monday, November 4, 2019 at her home in Pottsboro, Texas.

+Gay was born July 13, 1952 in New Kensington, Pennsylvania.
+She married the love of her life, Van Vanlandingham, January 31, 1970 in Denison, Texas.
+Gay was a custodian for Pottsboro ISD for 16 ½ years.
+She loved her family and spending time with them.
+She was a loving and caring wife, mother, grandmother, great grandmother, sister and friend.
+She will be deeply missed by those who knew and loved her.

+Gay leaves behind her beloved family, husband of 49 years, Van Vanlandingham of Pottsboro, TX; son, Rodney Vanlandingham and wife, Greta of Hartford, KY; daughter, Brandy von Atzigen and husband, Christian of Irving, TX; grandsons, Caine Song of Cedar Hill, TX; Tristen Vanlandingham of Hartford, KY; Brennen Vanlandingham of Hartford, KY; Sylar von Atzigen of Irving, TX; granddaughter, Mara Hill of Bonham, TX: great granddaughters, Jayli Hill of Bonham, TX; Remedy Song of Cedar Hills, TX; Amorah Vanlandingham of Hartford, KY; brother, Leroy Artman and wife, Linda of Tarentum, PA; and nine other half siblings.
+She was preceded in death by father, Robert Harold Artman, and mother, Joy Artman.